rhilconsultants/HELM-ArgoCD-Lab/Lab2/Lab2_Part_1.md

    {{ (.Files.Glob "html/*").AsConfig | indent 2 }}
    ```

-   We set the source of the file to our src html folder.
+   We set the source of the file to a html folder in side the HELM chart.

    - Do to HELM Limitation we need to copy our HTML file into our HELM chart